dougeby/IntuneDocs/intune-azure/manage-apps/app-protection-enabled-android-apps.md

 ---

-# What to expect when your Android app is managed by app protection policies in Intune Azure preview
+# What to expect when your Android app is managed by app protection policies
 [!INCLUDE[azure_preview](../includes/azure_preview.md)]
 This topic describes the user experience for apps with app protection policies.
 App protection polices are applied only when apps are used in the work context: like accessing apps using your work account, or accessing files stored in your company OneDrive business location.
 ##  Accessing apps